ANDYLLY/ASMF-Self-supervised-Fusion-Network-for-Infrared-Image-Enhancement/README.md

 # At Last

 Since our work is based on a self-supervised network, also known as Zero-shot or single-image enhancement in some papers, our method is recommended for training the model on your own dataset (a very small dataset, just around 200-300 images, is enough).

+If you meet any problem while using my work, you can contact my email: andy_lly@163.com.

 Unfortunately, the training code cannot be released at this time, but I will make it available as soon as possible.
 I sincerely hope that this repository can be helpful to you.